 In 1993, the Library of Congress selected the film for preservation in the National Film Registry.

 The screenplay, marked by a snappy dialogue and a major change in journalist’s gender, was written by Ben Hecht and Charles Lederer.

 The incomparable Cary Grant plays the conniving editor and ex-husband of Hildy (Rosalind Russell), his star reporter.
 Ralph Bellamy is cast as Russell’s fiance, a mama-boy type, whose goal is to settle down into a quiet, domestic life in Albany!

 The lunatic comedy is set amid a hot murder story that needs to be covered.
 Guess who gets to do the job Terrific character actors add sparkle to a must-see film that has become a cult work and one of the best examples of American screwball comedy.

-Though his specialties were screwball comedies (Twentieth Century, Bringing Up Baby, Ball of Fire) and Westerns (Red River, Rio Bravo), Hawks's only Oscar nomination was for the war biopicture, Sergeant York.
+Though his specialties were screwball comedies (Twentieth Century, Bringing Up Baby, Ball of Fire) and Westerns (Red River, Rio Bravo), Hawks’ only Oscar nomination was for the war biopicture, Sergeant York.
 Hawks had never won a legit competitive Oscar.

 Running Time: 92 min

 Clarence Kolb as Mayor Fred

 Helen Mack as Mollie Malloy

 Ernest Truex as Reporter Roy V. Bensinger